kailevy/EthnoModel/reports/draft_final_report.md

 **Interpretation** -
 One key take-away from these results is that even with inherited misperception, ethnocentric behavior emerges dominant.
 There is a clear trend for misperception to mutate down to some "steady state", which is around 30% with our default rate of 5% mutation, but as high as 50% for other mutation rates.
 As we saw in the previous experiments, ethnocentrism only suffered significantly when the misperception rate was very high, so this "steady-state" behavior is what allows ethnocentrism to dominate.
 Additionally, the starting misperception values do not seem to make a big difference in the long run of things-- regardless, the misperception trait evolves to its natural steady state.

+## Remaining Work
+We are still trying to iron out some questions which can be more analogous to human behavior, rather than just the implementation of our model.
+Additionally, we will likely modify the global misperception experiment to do the same random choice as the agent one, so that agents may "correctly misperceive".

 ## Learning Goals
 **Subhash** - I would like to gain a better understand of how agent based models are implemented and evolved.
 I want to learn what types of evaluation metrics matter for our experiments and explore how this project could be applied to other fields as well.